MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 ## Fork the Microsoft repos, and customize or extend the content

 If you want to customize or extend the Microsoft Help, you can fork our public repo for either the source repo in English (US) at [https://github.com/MicrosoftDocs/dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs), or one of the related repos with translations into the supported languages.
 For guidance about how to generate HTML files for your website, see [Build HTML files](../help/contributor-guide.md#build-html-files).
-For more information, see [Extend, Customize, and Collaborate on the Help](../help/contributor-guide.md).
+For more information, see [Extend, Customize, and Collaborate on the Help](../help/contributor-guide.md) and [Custom Help Toolkit](../help/custom-help-toolkit.md).

 ## See Also